sahat/satellizer/README.md

 [JSON Web Tokens](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)
 instead of cookies.

-Additionally, **authorization** (obtaining user's information with their permission) and **authentication** (app sign-in) requires sever-side implementation.
+Additionally, **authorization** (obtaining user's information with their permission) and **authentication** (application sign-in) requires sever-side implementation.
 See provided [examples](https://github.com/sahat/satellizer/tree/master/examples/server) implemented in multiple languages for your convenience.
 In other words, you cannot just launch your AngularJS application and expect everything to work.
 The only exception is when you use *OAuth 2.0 Implicit Grant* (client-side) authorization by setting `responseType: 'token'` in provider's [configuration](https://github.com/sahat/satellizer#configuration).

 ### <img height="34" align="top" src="http://tech-lives.com/wp-content/uploads/2012/03/Lock-icon.png"> Login with Email and Password